denten-papers/xp-routledge/proposal.md

 life" as reflected by the activity of research groups whose work happens at the intersection of literary studies and the digital humanities.
 To write this chapter, I plan to interview (by email or in person) founders and primary investigators from several distinct "literary labs."
-To these ends I have began to make contacts Standford, University of Virginia, UCLA, Arizona State, MSU, University of Nebraska, McGill, and Chicago among other institutions.
+To these ends I have begun to make contacts at Stanford, University of Virginia, UCLA, Arizona State, MSU, University of Nebraska, McGill, and Chicago among other institutions.
 From each of these places I am soliciting responses to the following questions (to be further refined in consultation with an anthropologist):